Can I Sue My Neighbor for Harassment?

 Listen to your gut feelings if you think you are being watched or someone keeps making a "mistake."
 Small things like continually walking on your property or knocking on your windows to "just say hello" are not legal or appropriate.

-The urge to be a kind neighbor does not extend to any situation where you feel uncomfortable or unsafe.
+The urge to be to a kind neighbor does not extend to any situation where you feel uncomfortable or unsafe.

 You may need to: